The Australian Antarctic Media Program takes journalists and media professionals to Antarctica, when operationally possible.

 Evaluation

-Applicants will be assessed on a competitive basis by a selection panel against the criteria and supporting evidence.
-The Selection Panel will make a recommendation to the Director of the Australian Antarctic Division.
-The decision of the Director is final.
+Applicants are assessed on a competitive basis by a selection panel against the criteria and supporting evidence.
+The selection panel will make a recommendation to the Head of the Australian Antarctic Division.
+The decision of the Head of Division is final.

 Further information